jvoung/s1t/README.md

 ## Naming (or, why s1t?)

 s1t is a silly and trivial abbreviation in the style of i18n, l10n, S12n.
 You can guess the missing letter.
-Sadly, it looks like "sit".